 Most Euphorbias are sun lovers, but some will tolerate partial shade.
 Place your indoor Euphorbias on windows with southern or southeastern exposure.
 From spring to fall, you may place the pots on the balcony or in the garden.
 Increase sun exposure gradually to prevent sunburn.

-Euphorbias requires well-drained soil.
+Euphorbias require well-drained soil.
 They even thrive in poor, dry soils.
 Use a commercial mixture formulated for cacti and succulents or make your own potting mix.

 Select a pot 2 to 3 inches (5 to 7.5 cm) larger in diameter than the base of the plant.
 Use only pots with at least one drainage hole in the bottom.